KannaVairavan/Workout_Tracker/README.md

 ## Summary

 In this application user will be able to track their daily workouts with name, type, weight, sets, reps, distance and duration of exercise.
-Stats page will display chart with past seven day workouts and total duration of each workouts.
+Stats page will display chart with past seven workouts and total duration of each workouts.
 This application uses MongoDB Atlas connection.
 This application is deployed to Heroku.

 ## Installation: